Skip to navigation Skip to content

 • an agreement was terminated by the customer within the last 21 days (the agency must not enter into another agreement with the customer within 21 days after the termination), or

-To volunteer for enhanced IM, customers must attend a service centre, visiting Remote Servicing team or call the SmartCard eIM hotline.
+To volunteer for enhanced IM, customers or their correspondence nominee must attend a service centre, visiting Remote Servicing team or call the SmartCard eIM hotline.

 The customer can also get access to a temporary SmartCard during their visit, or the customer can call the SmartCard eIM hotline.

-Note: if the customer resides in the Cape York and Doomadgee region, they cannot request to have their payments welfare quarantined under enhanced IM through the agency.
+Note: if the customer resides in the Cape York and Doomadgee region, they cannot volunteer for enhanced IM through the agency.
 They must contact the Family Responsibilities Commission (FRC).

 Duration

-A compulsory period of 13 weeks applies when a customer enters into a VeIM Agreement.
+A compulsory period of 13 weeks applies when a customer enters a VeIM Agreement.

-Customers may terminate the VIM or VeIM Agreement at any time after completing the mandatory 13 week period, by contacting the agency.
+Customers or their correspondence nominee may request to terminate the VIM or VeIM Agreement at any time after completing the mandatory 13 week period, by contacting the agency.

 Services Australia can also terminate the VIM or VeIM Agreement if certain events occur.